idaholab/moose/modules/doc/content/help/faq/conda_issues.md

   echo $0
   ```

-  What ever returns here, is the type of shell you are operating in, and is also what you should be instructing Conda to 'initialize'.
+  Whatever returns here, is the type of shell you are operating in, and is also what you should be instructing Conda to 'initialize'.
 Example:

   ```bash
   conda init zsh